 The human growth rate is highest in the first year of life.
 The infant doubles its birth weight in 6 months and triples in one year.
 After this, the rate of growth slows down.
 Proteins are essential for growth, and especially crucial early in the infant’s life.
 Human milk, the ideal food at this age, contains a percentage of protein similar to fruit juice.
 We never need a higher percentage of protein in our diet than this.
 We exceed this percentage several times with our diet of dairy products and animal flesh.

-A high protein diet is harmful because it increases acid in the body.
-To neutralize this acid calcium is leached from the bones, resulting in osteoporosis.
-Even though cow’s milk contains a high percentage of calcium our body cannot retain much of it because of it’s high protein content.
+A high protein diet is harmful because it increases the acidic content in our body.
+To neutralize this acid, calcium is leached from the bones, resulting in osteoporosis.
+Even though cow’s milk contains a high percentage of calcium our body cannot retain much of it because of its high protein content.
 Osteoporosis is more prevalent in countries with a high milk intake, like the USA and Sweden.

 Poison in animal products

 If all the reasons listed above are not enough, meat and milk are filled with drugs that are inevitably passed on to the consumer.
 Antibiotics, growth promoters, and prostaglandins and a concentration of pesticide residues are all found in meat and could be harmful to humans.

 Eating what nature planned for us